oppia/oppia-android/wiki/Writing-tests-with-good-behavioral-coverage.md

 }
 ```

-This validates the code behaviour to function properly with valid inputs.
+This validates the code behavior to function properly with valid inputs.

 ### 1. Identify the Line of Code